InspiryThemes/realhomes-docs/docs/index.md

   👉 Visit: *Demo link will be updated soon.*

 ### 🆕 New Features
+- **Elementor-based Contact Page Template**.
+- Option to **reorder Property Meta Fields** in default templates (Ultra & Modern).
+- **Phone Number field** added to the "Schedule a Tour" form widget.
+- **Custom label control** for the Agent Contact Form title in the Single Property Agent V2 Elementor widget.
 - Local placeholder images support for properties (no dependency on external services).
 - Enable/disable additional property meta fields in the **print view**.
 - **Multi-select support** for Property Type and Status fields on the front-end Dashboard.